Niktux/karma-docs/source/syntax/groups.rst

 Default environment
 -------------------

 Since 4.0.0, it is possible to define a default environment for a group.
-This environment will be use if the group is used as environment parameter in hydrate command.
+This environment will be used if the group is used as environment parameter in hydrate command.
 Default environment are prefixed by a **star**.

 Syntax is :